Predicting 2020: Research on the Research

 Imagine the difficulty in achieving an accurate political poll — one that’s supposed to be representative of the honest beliefs of an entire population— in Communist China or North Korea.
 Would you trust it?

 China and North Korea may seem to be extreme examples, but they’re the easiest modern-day example to illustrate that undemocratic societies have characteristics, such as limited freedom of expression and the use of propaganda, that make it difficult or impossible to obtain a set of survey respondents that is representative of a whole population.

 In western democracies like America, having your beliefs and opinions represented through polling has been a long-standing component of participating in the democratic process.
 And thus, like the debate commission and the media, pollsters have been fixtures in the democratic process.
 But in 2020, we have started to demonstrate some pretty undemocratic characteristics that could be putting stress on the magic behind the ability for public opinion research to be truly representative.
 To put it plainly:

 1 | If one belief group is championed for its beliefs and another is continually shamed, attacked, or threatened, which group do you think is more likely to share its beliefs in a poll?

 2 | If the media intentionally censors information and promotes misinformation, how does that affect people’s percieved worth of polls they see in the news?
 Could that affect their likelihood to associate polls with a democratic process that they trust?
 If so, then what is the incentive to take polls in the first place?…

-Questions like these helped inform our theory that our environment has created an underrepresentation issue, that is affecting the accuracy of polls.
+Questions like these helped inform our theory that our environment has created an underrepresentation issue due to an ideological non-response bias.
 Up until a week ago, it was just a theory, but once our team fully hypothesized the problem we did the following:

 - We designed a polling study to test our hypothesis (our 2020 battleground polls)